dgaydukov/cert-aws/files/sa.md

 * copy snapshot
 * encrypt copied snapshot
 * recreate encrypted db from encrypted snapshot
+If you have problems with writes and need more capacity you have 2 options
+* use sqs queue to offload writes, if you need to continue to use your current db
+* switch to dynamoDB (if you don't need relational model)

 ###### SQS
 SQS (Simple Queue Service) - managed service that provide asynchronous decoupling and publisher/subscriber (queue) model.
 There are 2 types